Reviewed by C.H. Weaver M.D., Medical Editor (8/2018)

 Although newer approaches to treatment have improved outcomes for people with MCL, most people will eventually experience a relapse.
 Given the limitations of standard treatments, people with MCL may wish to participate in a clinical trial.
 Clinical trials are studies that evaluate the effectiveness and safety of new cancer drugs or cancer treatment strategies.
 Good sources of information about ongoing clinical trials include the patient’s cancer treatment team and the website of the National Cancer Institute.

-Standard initial drug therapy for MCL often involves a combination of chemotherapy drugs and the targeted drug Rituxan® (rituximab).
-Rituxan is a type of drug known as a monoclonal antibody.
-It recognizes and binds to a protein (CD20) found on the surface of B cells, including the cancerous B cells of MCL.
-The binding of Rituxan to the B cell prompts the immune system to destroy the cell, and may also have direct anticancer effects on the cell.
+Standard initial drug therapy for MCL often involves a combination of chemotherapy drugs often combined with the precision cancer medicine Rituxan® (rituximab).
+Rituxan is a type of drug known as a monoclonal antibody that recognizes and targets a specific protein (CD20) found on the surface of B cells, including the cancerous B cells of MCL.
+The binding of Rituxan to the B cell prompts the immune system to destroy the cell and may also have direct anticancer effects on the cell.

 Some of the drug combinations used to treat MCL are more intensive than others.
 Because more intensive treatments tend to have more side effects, they are often reserved for younger patients or patients in good overall health.